kaisenlinux/manpages-dev/packages/lftp.md

        ftp:use-mode-z (boolean)
               when true, lftp will use "MODE Z" if supported by the server to perform compressed transfers.

+       ftp:use-pret (tri-boolean)
+              When set to auto, usage of PRET command depends on FEAT server reply.
+Otherwise this setting tells whether to use it or not.
+PRET command informs the server about the  file to be transferred before PORT or PASV commands, so that the server can adjust the data connection parameters.

        ftp:use-site-idle (boolean)
               when true, lftp sends `SITE IDLE' command with net:idle argument.
 Default is false.